 - Faulty heating elements.

-In the following paragraphs, we explain in detail what you can do to resolve this problem yourself.
+In the following paragraphs, I’ll explain in detail what you can do to resolve this problem yourself.
 Let’s get into it!

 1. Test the Heating Element